 Another important direction for future research is to further identify the ecosystem of the current discourse.
 Further research could uncover L2 and L3 manuscripts and their connections to L1 papers.
-To this end, the discourse approach of Larsen et al. (2019) can be continued.
+To this end, the discourse approach of Larsen et al. (2019) could be continued.

 Furthermore, there is a lack of frameworks to guide the ethical management of AI in profit and non-profit organizations.
-Here, again, the IS community could draw on its previous knowledge in the areas of IT strategy and the management of digital processes to create a scientific groundwork.
+Here, again, the IS community could draw on its previous knowledge in the areas of IT strategy and the management of digital processes to create a scientific foundation.
 When AI is applied, it usually impacts the environment, and therefore, people and societies.
 If, for example, AI is used by NGOs or media organizations, the effects on society and people need to be examined more closely.

-As a supplementary direction, ethical dimensions of AI should be further investigated on a detailed level.
+As a supplementary direction, the ethical dimensions of AI should be further investigated at a detailed level.
 Future research should investigate how and whether people are influenced by AI that behaves unethically.
 In experiments and field studies, preventive measures could be derived to prevent unethical behavior and negative effects on society and individuals.

-Overall, it can be concluded that IS research on ethical dimensions of AI is still in its infancy.
+Overall, it can be concluded that IS research on the ethical dimensions of AI is still in its infancy.
 Nevertheless, based on the existing knowledge on (computer) ethics in IS, there is great potential for future research, which should be exploited.

 Acknowledgments